Physical processes in protoplanetary disks: Structure formation in protoplanetary disks

 Figure~\ref{fig_trap} shows an illustrative numerical solution to equation~(\ref{eq_ODE_C}).
 For this example, we have modeled a trap by assuming (arbitrarily) that the viscosity in the gas disk is reduced across a moderately narrow annulus.
 The lower viscosity leads to a higher surface density, producing a pressure maximum which in turn concentrates particles.
 The concentration effect is strongly size-dependent.
 Small particles (in this example those with radii of 0.1~mm and 1~mm) have a radial velocity that is similar to that of the gas, and are largely unaffected by the pressure maximum.
 Larger cm-sized particles, on the other hand, have a larger magnitude of radial drift, and can be strongly concentrated at the location of the pressure maximum.
 The enhancement in the local particle density can reach several orders of magnitude, depending both on the particle size and on the ``strength" (radial width and amplitude) of the pressure maximum within the gas disk.

-\begin{svgraybox} As should be obvious from the preceding discussion, in a turbulent disk (and ignoring particle feedback on the gas) it is {\em always} possible to find a steady-state solution for the radial particle concentration in which the particle mass flux is a constant at all radii.
+It should be noted that in a turbulent disk (and ignoring particle feedback on the gas) it is {\em always} possible to find a steady-state solution for the radial particle concentration in which the particle mass flux is a constant at all radii.
 Physically, this is because particles accumulate near pressure maxima until the radial gradient in concentration becomes large enough for turbulent diffusion to allow them to leak out \cite{ward09,zhu12}.
 Pressure maxima only act as a ``filter" \cite{rice06}, {\em permanently} removing large particles from the inward radial drift flow, when additional physical effects are included \cite{zhu12}.
-If the local concentration of large particles becomes large enough, for example, planetesimal formation \cite{haghighipour03} could cause some fraction of the solid material to drop out of the radial flow. \end{svgraybox}
+If the local concentration of large particles becomes large enough, for example, planetesimal formation \cite{haghighipour03} could cause some fraction of the solid material to drop out of the radial flow.

 A number of physical effects have been identified that could lead to the formation of local pressure maxima within protoplanetary disks.
 These include the exterior edges of planet-carved gaps \cite{paardekooper04,rice06,zhu12}, the outer edges of cavities created by photoevaporation (\S\ref{sec_photoevaporation}, \cite{alexander07}), and a photoelectric heating instability that may operate in gas-poor systems (primarily debris disks) \cite{besla07,lyra13}.
 Spiral arms in self-gravitating disks \cite{rice04,gibbons14} and the inner edges of dead zones \cite{lyra09} can also concentrate solids via closely related physical processes, though these environments typically involve significant non-axisymmetry.
 With the exception of self-gravity, these possible locations for pressure maxima either form at specific places within the disk (e.g. at the inner dead zone edge, defined by a characteristic mid-plane temperature), or at a time after when we expect planets to have formed (during photoevaporative disk clearing, or in {\em response} to pre-existing massive planets).
 It is possible, however, for the turbulence within the gas disk to be generically unstable to the formation of pressure maxima within zonal flows.
 This would be interesting because it would imply the (possibly transient) existence of multiple particle traps within the disk, that could play a role in early-stage planet formation \cite{pinilla12}.